About This Course

-2017 Entry Requirements: Candidates must be holders of an honours BSc degree, or equivalent qualification, in a discipline with a significant element of laboratory science, with a minimum of Second Class Honours Grade 1 or equivalent.
-However, candidates with equivalent academic qualifications may be accepted subject to the approval of College.
+Candidates must be holders of an honours BSc degree, or equivalent qualification, in a discipline with a significant element of laboratory science, with a minimum of Second Class Honours Grade 1 or equivalent.
+See Requirements for full details.

 The MSc (Food Science) is a full-time taught postgraduate programme running for 12 months from the date of first registration.

 Modules will be chosen with the approval of the Programme Board depending on the student's background.

 Part 1.
 Taught modules

 - PG6001 STEPS - Scientific Training for Enhanced Postgraduate Studies (5 credits)

 - FS6101 Library Project in Food Science (10 credits)

 - FE6101 Food Business: Markets and Policy (5 credits)